 About

-I design and build interactive systems that augment human capabilities through novel sensing and haptic technologies.
+I design and build interactive systems that improve user experiences through novel sensing and haptic technologies.

 I am a Ph.D. student in Computer Science at Northwestern University (SPICE Lab), advised by Prof. Karan Ahuja.
 My research lies at the intersection of human-computer interaction, wearable computing, and haptic interfaces.